rybosome/doodal/README.md

 Drupal nodes imitate object orientation, but they lack true encapsulation and inheritance.
 In a web application where your content, which is represented by nodes, is also data that needs to be handled and processed in special ways (such as by interacting with a web service), the procedural logic required to compensate for this becomes spaghetti-like and difficult to maintain.
-Although it's not really possible to do true MVC in Drupal, Doodal will give you a closer approximation to models than what you get out of the box.

 Doodal doesn't enable you to do anything that's not possible with vanilla Drupal, but it may make your code easier to write and maintain.